15th November 2018

 And it’s not just trainers who can act as coaches.
 Research by Manchester Inc. revealed that companies that provide coaching to their executives showed improvements in productivity, quality, organisational strength, customer service, and shareholder value, as well as an average return on investment (ROI) of almost six times the cost of the coaching.

-On a recent episode of The GoodPractice Podcast, guests Michelle Ockers and Donald Taylor discussed how L&D in the 21st century is now less about ticking boxes for course satisfaction and is instead shifting towards measuring business impact and maximising performance.
+On a recent episode of The GoodPractice Podcast, guests Michelle Ockers and Donald Taylor discussed how L&D in the 21st century is now less about ticking boxes for course satisfaction and is instead shifting towards measuring data analytics on business impact and maximising performance.
 L&D must be the accelerator for a high-performing organisation.

 And the proof is in the numbers; in a report by CIPD, it was revealed that in high-performing organisations, L&D departments know how to work together with the business to increase the impact of learning interventions.
 In fact, 79% draw on business expertise in their organisation to support learning (e.g. marketing, data analytic experts) and a whopping 85% use the information to regularly review their programmes and check that they support and enhance the organisational goal.